chenkuochou/furucombo-retrospect/README.md

 <br/>

-## to-do
+## To-do

-Wallets that have been interacted between block 11618386 and 11940503.
-It's non-trivial to investigate extra potential loss for the wallets tokens that have been approved before the attack.
+Wallets that have been interacted between block 11618386 and 11940503 might require further investigation.
+It's non-trivial to check potential loss for the wallets addresses that have been approved before the attack.

 <br/>

-## reference
+## Reference

 https://slowmist.medium.com/slowmist-analysis-of-the-furucombo-hack-28c9ae558db9
 https://github.com/MrToph/replaying-ethereum-hacks